Nanofus/novel.js/DOCUMENTATION.md

 ]
 ```
 A single CSV file has the following attributes:
-- `name` - An unique name for the csv file.
+- `name` - An unique name for the CSV file.
 - `file` - The file name.

 See [Printing text from external CSV files](#printing-text-from-external-csv-files) for more information about using CSV files.